 Level 2 Homebuyers Surveyor or Home Condition Survey Cost

-Level 2 Surveys, the cost starts around £400 for houses that are priced below £99,000.
+Level 2 Surveys, these type of homebuyer report cost starts around £400 for houses that are priced below £99,000.
 For more expensive properties, prices will be around:

 - £600 for a house costing between £100,000 and £249,000